ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/mysql/azure_deployment.md

 Follow the instructions given in this [documentation](/learning-paths/servers-and-cloud-computing/mysql/ec2_deployment#connect-to-database-using-ec2-instance) to connect to the database from local machine.

-You have successfully deploy MySQL on a Azure instance.
+You have successfully deployed MySQL on an Azure instance.

 ### Clean up resources